-8. Safeguarding
+9. Safeguarding

-- 8.1.
+- 9.1.
 All RSHE lessons are conducted in a sensitive manner and in confidence.
 If a pupil makes a disclosure of a child protection issue, staff should follow procedures outlined in the Safeguarding Policy.
 However, where discussions and information are of a routine nature, confidentiality should be maintained wherever possible.
-All staff revisit their safeguarding training on a regular basis through a planned programme. - 8.2.
-The Role of Parents
+All staff revisit their safeguarding training on a regular basis through a planned programme. - 9.2.
+Please refer to the school Safeguarding Policy for more information.